utiwari21/TartanHacks/README.md

-# Emotion-Based Music Player 🎵🙂
+# Music by Mood 🎵🙂

 This project detects emotions using a camera and plays music accordingly.